banoffee-pie/strawberry-sundae/README.md

 ## Inputs
 ### Format
-* **file-extensions:** The file extensions of files you want to pass through the auto-formatter
+* **file-extensions:** The file extensions of files you want to pass through the auto-formatter.
+Space-delimited string.
-* **exclude-dirs:** Directories to exclude from the search for files to format
+* **exclude-dirs:** Directories to exclude from the search for files to format.
+Space-delimited string.
+* **exclude-files:** Files to exclude from being auto-formatted.
+Space-delimited string.
 * **c-style:** The style guide for c-style languages formatted with clang-format (C, C#, C++, Java, Javascript, etc.)
 * **python-style:** The python style guide.
 Accepts either `black` or one of the options for the `yapf` formatter.
 * **token:** The GitHub token to access pass to OctoKit.